Republic of Georgia Pet Passport & Import Regulations

 The Republic of Georgia does not quarantine cats and dogs that meet the following requirements.
 All requirements also apply to service and emotional support animals.

 The Republic of Georgia does not require that your pet be identified with a pet microchip, but it is strongly recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.

 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

 Your pet must be vaccinated for rabies between 30 days and 11 months prior to entering the Rebublic of Georgia.

 Rabies Titer Test

 A rabies titer test is not required to enter the Republic of Georgia from any country.

-A USDA (or CFIA) accredited veterinarian must complete the Veterinary Certificate for the Republic of Georgia for endorsement by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.
+A licensed veterinarian in the origination country must complete the Pet Health Certificate for the Republic of Georgia The governing authority of your country responsible for the import and export of animals should endorse the forms.

 An import permit is not required when entering the Republic of Georgia with a personal pet.
 Permits are required for unaccompanied pets entering the country as air cargo.